amusso01/ArrayExercise/README.md

 # ArrayExercise
-University Java exercise that take an input array and return its reverse
+Take an input array and return its reverse